yuhenghuang/local_leetcode/README.md

 The library internally distinguishes *solution* and *design* types of problems by checking whether the class is trivially constructable.

-This logic fails if `Solution` has an explicit constructor.
+This logic fails if `Solution` has explicit constructors or non-primitive members.

 To enforce the behavior of the library under the condition where explicit constructor in `Solution` in unavoidable, simply define